Lightning-AI/pytorch-lightning/README.md

 Nope.

 ## Contributing
-Welcome to the PTL community!
+Welcome to the PyTorch Lightning community!
 We're building the most advanced research platform on the planet to implement the latest, best practices that the amazing PyTorch team rolls out!

 #### Bug fixes:
 1. Submit a github issue.